The Myth of the “Good” Chart: A Look at Elite Destinies and What Actually Makes a Good Life

 This astrological mechanic explains why an empire-builder’s life is inherently volatile.
 The highs are historic, but the lows can be personally and financially devastating to a degree the average person will never experience.

-Classical Bazi masters revered the clear, extreme Fu Gui chart structures because ancient society prioritized societal contribution, historical legacy, and clan survival over individual happiness.
+Classical Bazi masters revered the clear, extreme Fugui chart structures because ancient society prioritized societal contribution, historical legacy, and clan survival over individual happiness.
 But as the biographies of the rich and powerful routinely demonstrate, the lived reality of an extreme Fu (Wealth) or Gui (Authority) chart is rarely peaceful.
 It is a life of high stakes, intense rivalries, and profound personal sacrifices.

-The Quiet Power of Fuqi: Emotional Regulation
+The Quiet Power of Fuqi: Balance in all Areas

 If extreme charts are fueled by obsessive wounds and broken charts are exhausting, where does happiness lie?
 It lies in Fuqi (福气 - Fortunate) - the capacity for contentment, fulfilment and secure attachment, all backed by an in-built capacity to regulate one’s nervous system.